 - Mise en place.
 This is a chef's way of describing the act of getting all ingredients and equipment in place before starting.
 And it applies to your brain, too!
 Read through the recipe once or twice before you begin.
 You'll find more success in baking any type of macaron if you're not flying by the seat of your pants.
 Don't hesitate to ask questions in the comments below!

 - Bake low and slow.
 I prefer macaron shells without loads of food coloring (here's why).
 But that makes the natural browning of the sugars in the oven more visible.
-So I bake uncolored macarons at around 280° F. It takes a bit of trial and error with your own oven, and an inexpensive thermometer can help you find that sweet spot.
-A gentler heat can also prevent the shells from cracking.
-Or the feet from becoming overly large.
+So I bake uncolored macarons at around 300° F. It takes a bit of trial and error with your oven.

 - Keep the shape simple.
 Especially if this is your first macaron rodeo, I recommend sticking with classic round macarons.
-You can still decorate the shells as gruesome and spooky as you like.
-And you save yourself the trouble of the learning curve for piping shapes.
+You can still decorate the shells as gruesome and spooky as you like, and you will save yourself the trouble of the learning curve for piping shapes.

 More Decorating Ideas